JoachimGuth/ShiftPlanning/README.md

 map of the area
 call
 feedback from passenger and driver
-AI Methodologies
+## AI Methodologies

 route optimisation
 probabilities of passenger waiting at certain points visualisation of passenger locations

-How is it used:
+## How is it used?

 What is the context in which your solution is used, and by whom?
 Who are the people affected by it?
 It’s important to appreciate the viewpoints of all those affected.
 Residents of a fairly remote city area not well connected to the public transport system will use the AV to reach a public transport location or reach home from the public transport location.

-Parties involved:
+## Which Parties are involved?

 passengers
 bus operator
 city planners
 Challenges

-What does your project not solve?
+## What does your project not solve?

 It’s important to understand that any technological solution will have its limitations.

 What next: How could your project grow and become something even more?
 Target would be to achieve an optimal travelling time for each passenger (direct route) but this is not possible as many passengers have to be served.

 Acknowledgments: